top of page

 Seminarian Chris Smalley 2025-2026 Seminarian Intern Chris Smalley is a seminarian intern at Brick Presbyterian Church for the 2025-2026 year.
 Prior to discerning a call to ministry, Chirs spent 15 years in consulting and finance.
 He has a MBA from the University of Michigan and BA in Economics from Adelphi University.
 Chris is excited to channel God's grace and love in the New York City community, learning from Brick Church's ordained ministers, lay staff and congregation during his placement year.
 Raised on Long Island, Chris was introduced to Brick Church at the annual tree lighting in 2013 and became a member earlier this year.
 In his free time, Chris pursues his passion for the outdoors, deriving inspiration in the splendor of God's creation, hiking national parks across the United States with his dog Captain.

-• Volunteer | Brick Church
+• Ministry of Music | Brick Church

 Our semi-weekly Newsletter delivers Brick Church news to your inbox.